erlerobot/erle_gitbook_networking/basics_first_steps_in_networking/basic_commands.md

 #### `whois`command

-Specific domain name information can be queried using the `whois` command.This utility looks up records in the databases maintained by several Network Information Centers (NICs).
+Specific domain name information can be queried using the `whois` command.This utility looks up records in the databases maintained by several Network Information Centers (NICs) and then displays internet domain name and network number directory service

 ####`sudo `command
 This command allows a permitted user to execute a command as the superuser or another user, as specified in the sudoers file.